Data encryption

 Data Encryption Definition

-What is data encryption and when it is needed?
+What is data encryption and why do it?
 Data encryption converts data from a readable, plaintext format into an unreadable, encoded format: ciphertext.
 Users and processes can only read and process encrypted data after it is decrypted.
 The decryption key is secret, so it must be protected against unauthorized access.

 Encryption is the process of converting data into an unusable form and does not itself stop hacking or data theft.
 Instead, it prevents stolen content from being used, since the hacker or thief cannot see it in plaintext format.